kutespaces/argocd/README.md

   insecure: 'true'
 ```

 This secret is crucial for connecting Argo CD to the git server.
-If SSH were used instead, this YAML would include the necessary SSH key.
+In production this URL might refer to Github and we would use SSH instead of insecure http to connect to the repo.

 #### Argo CD Applications

-An Argo CD application is a custom resource that points to a specific folder and revision or branch in a git repository, dictating what Argo CD should deploy.
+An Argo CD application is a Kubernetes custom resource definition that points to a specific folder and revision or branch in a git repository, dictating what Argo CD should deploy.

-For example, the `app-of-apps.yaml` deployed during cluster setup is:
+For example, the `manifests/app-of-apps.yaml` deployed during cluster setup is:

 ```yaml
 # app-of-apps.yaml